Irene-Mukii/wk2-akan-names/README.md

 * You need Internet to generate your Akan name
 * You will also need to input your gender
 * Lastly you will need to input your date of birth
+* You will also need scripts.js ans styles.css to generate the names.
 #
 ## Behavior Driven Development
 This is how I broke down the problem statement to come up with this Amzing Application: